-Douglas College > Programs & Courses > Continuing Education > Building Energy and Resource Management Programs
+Douglas College > Programs & Courses > Continuing Education > Building-based courses and programs

-Get a career in the low-carbon, green building, or sustainable building management sector with building-based energy and resource management programs at Douglas College.
+Develop your career skills in the low-carbon, energy-efficient building, and resource management sector with building-based courses and programs at Douglas College.

 The courses are designed to help you develop specific management, technical, and critical thinking competencies needed to manage change and to work effectively with others in the modern building and built-environment fields.